azangru/mysite/src/blog/us-elections-2016/index.md

 >
 > ([Bad Voltage, season 2, episode 24](https://youtu.be/ZS7a0CW7nUs?t=1h1m4s))

-So yeah, here they are, my biases that can cloud my arguments in what I am going to say below: I am Russian, and I disliked Hillary more than I disliked Trump.
+So yeah, here they are, my biases that can cloud my judgement in what I am going to say below: I am Russian, and I disliked Hillary more than I disliked Trump.
 With that said, let me move on to what drives me insane about this election — the story of Russian meddling.